ninanina19/Olympic-Analysis-Project-03/README.md

 ![image for q07](images/q07.PNG)

 <!--------------------------------------- Q.08 ------------------------------------------->
-**Q.08.
-Fetch the total no of sports played in each olympic games.**
+#### Q08 Fetch the total no of sports played in each olympic games.

 ```
 with